traefik-workshops/k3s-and-traefik-proxy/04-Secure-the-Dashboard-With-TLS/README.md

 ## Generate a Certificate For the Dashboard

-It's possible to have certificates generated automatically through annotations on the Ingress resource, but not only are we not using an Ingress resource, we also want to have control over the resources our cluster generates.
+It's possible with cert-manager to have certificates generated automatically through annotations on the Ingress resource, but not only are we not using an Ingress resource, we also want to have control over the resources our cluster generates.
 Instead of creating them automatically, we'll declare them with a Certificate resource.

 ```yaml
 apiVersion: cert-manager.io/v1